MarkusLoennig/project_template/README.md

 - The participant will then
-	1. take a break watch of 15 min (without VR or nature scenes of any kind)
+	1. take a break of 15 min (without VR or nature scenes of any kind)
 	2. take a break with 15 min of VR nature scenes (scenes depending on the individual)
 	3. take a break with 10 min of VR nature scenes (scenes depending on the individual)
    - The regular "office" chair will be given, as we focus on the visual inputs and effects, not the overall effect of comfortable sensory (touch, body position) environment.